thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 Animations features often are scary goals for developers.
 And Angular's doctrine

-> "controllers should not directly modify DOM elements"
+> "... controllers should not directly modify DOM elements!"

 made Animation features intimidating as hell.